Hello Spokane Valley United Methodist, neighbors, friends, and visitors!

 When I’m not wearing my Pastor Alissa hat, you can usually find me with a riding helmet on and hanging out at the barn!
 I was born “horse crazy” and have been riding horses non-stop since I was ten years old.
 I currently train in the discipline of dressage with my eight-year-old Dutch Warmblood (KWPN) mare, J’adorra, who I’ve had since she was eight months old and keep at my family’s private facility.
 I started her myself and we debuted in the show ring last summer!
 This year we hope to qualify for Regionals at First Level and dip our toe into Second Level.
 Wish us luck!

-And this summer of 2022, right before I join you all at SVUMC, I will marry my fiancé, C.J.
-Amestoy, and officially become his wife and the proud stepmom of Ethan, C.J.’s fourteen-year-old son and 8th grader at Chase Middle School!
+And in the summer of 2022, I officially become his wife and the proud stepmom of Ethan, C.J.’s fourteen-year-old son and 8th grader at Chase Middle School!
 C.J. has worked for Wells Fargo for 18+ years and is a District Sales Manager.
 When he’s not wheeling deals, you can find him up in the skies with this Piper Cherokee 235 or watching the newest movie out in theaters!
 Ethan is a Boy Scout and loves Star Wars, video games, and playing with our three cats, Freya, Cooper, and Chloe.